byrokrat/giroapp/README.md

 5. Optionally change your user directory path.
 See below.

-6. Setup your local installation using `giroapp init`.
+6. Copy `giroapp.ini.dist` to `giroapp.ini` in you user directory.

+7. Edit `giroapp.ini` to your needs.

 ### Changing the user directory path